 Intimate Partner Violence

-If you suspect the abuse or neglect of a child, please contact The Children’s Aid Society of the Districts of Sudbury and Manitoulin at 705-566-3113.
+If you suspect a child is being abused or neglected, contact The Children’s Aid Society of the Districts of Sudbury and Manitoulin at 705‑566‑3113.

-In any emergency including a situation where your safety or the safety of someone else is in immediate danger, call 911.
+If you or someone else is in immediate danger, call 911.

-If you are a survivor of IPV, concerned for your safety or the safety of your child(ren), or if you’re concerned for someone that you know and you’re not ready to contact the Police, here are some of the resources that are available;
+If you are a survivor of IPV, worried about your safety or your child’s safety, or concerned about someone you know but are not ready to contact the police, the following resources can help:

 |